joeycoxonIT/osticket-prereqs/README.md

 </p>
 <p>

-- Once that’s done, ensure “Launch HeidiSQL” is checked then click “Finish.”
+- Once that’s done, ensure “Launch HeidiSQL” is checked.
+Then click “Finish.”
 </p>
 <p>
 <img src="https://i.imgur.com/S3xwxia.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

 - After you click finish, you will find an updates page.
-You can click “Skip” for now.
+You can “Skip” for now.
 </p>
 <br />
 <p>

 - Now that you’re at the “Session manager” page, you want to create a new session.
 At the bottom left of the page, click “New” then type in your password for “MySQL Server”.
-Then click “Open” at the bottom of the page.
+- Click “Open” at the bottom of the page.
 </p>
 <p>
 <img src="https://i.imgur.com/52JOnIF.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

 - Now we will create a database called “osTicket”.
 Right click “Unnamed” then select “Create new” -> “Database”.
-Once that’s done, name the database “osTicket”
+- Name the database “osTicket”
 </p>
 <p>
 <img src="https://i.imgur.com/LmxYaMl.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>